arvvoid/a500kybhid/README.md

 ### Macro Slots

-There are 5 macro slots available, each capable of storing up to 24 key reports.
+There are 5 macro slots available, each capable of storing up to 32 key events.
 The macros are stored in EEPROM, so they persist across power cycles.
-24 to keep withing the EEPROM 1kb size of the Leonardo.
-If you disable persistent macros flag you can go up to 45 per slot on the Leonardo but macros will not persist power cycles.
+32 to keep withing the EEPROM 1kb size of the Leonardo.
+If you disable persistent macros flag you can larger macros per slot but macros will not persist power cycles.

 ### **Recording a Macro**